IGITANGAZA23/D-E-M-O/TWO_FACTOR_AUTH.md

 }
 ```

+**📧 Check your email!** You'll receive a beautiful email with a 6-digit code.

 ### Step 2: Verify 2FA Code

-Get the 6-digit code from your authenticator app and verify it:
+Get the 6-digit code from your email and verify it:

 ```bash
 POST http://localhost:3000/auth/verify-2fa/user